How To Catch A Big Fish on Lake Ontario

 The Details Matter for Successful Fishing

 Always pay attention to the details.
-Everything is important from knots to swivels; line and water temperature to GPS speed and more.
-If Matt ties a knot and it doesn’t look right he re-ties it.
-If his swivel looks worn, Matt changes it.
-If the line has a bad spot in it, he cuts it out.
-These little things are often over looked by new anglers, and when that trophy fish does hit you want to be ready.
+Everything matters, from knots and swivels to line quality, water temperature, GPS speed, and more.
+If Capt.
+Matt notices that a knot doesn’t look right, he re-ties it.
+If his swivel appears worn, he replaces it.
+If there’s a bad spot in the line, he cuts it out.
+These small details are often overlooked by novice anglers, but when that trophy fish strikes, being prepared can make all the difference.

 Follow The Fish

-Who hasn’t heard the old fishing tip “never leave fish to find fish!”
-“I like to turn it around,” says Yablonsky.
-“Once you find the fish don’t leave them!
-What I mean by this is watch the water currents, surface temperatures, wind direction, temperature and speed at the lure.
-If you figure out a pattern it will help you locate the same school of fish throughout the day and on days that follow.
-This is most important during the spring and early summer when the schools of fish are tight and pockets of warm water are small.”
+Who hasn’t heard the old fishing tip, “never leave fish to find fish”?
+Capt.
+Matt Yablonsky turns this advice around, saying, “Once you find the fish, don’t leave them!”
+He emphasizes the importance of observing water currents, surface temperatures, wind direction, and the speed of your lure.
+By identifying a pattern, you can consistently locate the same school of fish throughout the day and on subsequent trips.
+This approach is particularly crucial during spring and early summer when fish tend to school tightly and pockets of warm water are limited.

 Keep Quality Tackle In Your Box